 Option 1 – Limited Contact

-For clients who are not considered high risk and would like to carry on as normal, we will continue to visit you and your cat in your home with the following added precautions:
+For clients who are not considered high risk and would like to carry on as close to normal as possible, we will continue to visit you and your cat in your home with the following added precautions:

 - We will wear protective clothing (gloves, aprons and masks) as appropriate.